-Therefore, in the calculation of the offices the following positions are not considered: a) in companies controlled by the Bank or in the parent company; b) in companies belonging to the same group; c) in onlus, foundations, associations, no profit organizations, and in committees of an advisory or propositional nature.
+Therefore, in the calculation of the offices the following positions are not considered: a) in the Bank, in companies controlled by the Bank or in companies belonging to the Group or CRR group; b) in companies belonging to the same group; c) in onlus, foundations, associations, no profit organizations, and in committees of an advisory or propositional nature.

-Executive appointments include the following offices: managing director, member of corporate management bodies with operational powers, general manager; for non-executive or control positions the following offices are considered: member of the board of directors without delegations, member of the supervisory board, member of the board of statutory auditors.
+"Executive appointments" means the following offices: managing director, member of corporate management bodies with operational powers, general manager; for non-executive or control positions the following offices are considered: member of the board of directors without delegations, member of the supervisory board, member of the board of statutory auditors.